lightship-core/lightship-rfc/README.md

 Lightship implementations should be able to parse a configuration file to run the web crawler as an alternative to a code-driven execution.

+The default name cli-tools can seek for should be "lightship.json".

 ```ts
 interface Configuration {
   domains: Domain[],